PCC Instructional Responsibilities for Dual Credit

 - The Division Dean will identify a PCC faculty member to conduct the course assessment.

-- Assessment of Dual Credit courses may be done by Deptarment Chairs or FT faculty or PT faculty.
-Compensation will be at the same rate as applies to on-campus assessment; 3 hours at the Special Project Rate processed through the Dual Credit Office.
+- Assessment of Dual Credit courses may be done by Department Chairs or FT faculty or PT faculty.
+Compensation will be at the same rate as applies to on-campus assessment; PCC faculty will be reimbursed for no more than three hours at the faculty Special Projects Rate for each course assessed; faculty will be paid for their mileage to assessment sites, but will not be paid for the travel time to the assessment site.

 - Evaluation should include: